 "Mandated health benefit proposal" does not include health benefit proposals amending the scope of practice of a licensed health care professional.

-(a) The commissioner, in consultation with the commissioners of health and finance, must evaluate mandated health benefit proposals as provided under subdivision 3.
+(a) The commissioner, in consultation with the commissioners of health and management and budget, must evaluate mandated health benefit proposals as provided under subdivision 3.

 (b) The purpose of the evaluation is to provide the legislature with a complete and timely analysis of all ramifications of any mandated health benefit proposal.
 The evaluation must include, in addition to other relevant information, the following: